British Expeditionary Force (World War I): Kitchener's New Army

-As the Regular Army's strength declined, the numbers were made up, first by the Territorial Force, then by volunteers from Field Marshal Kitchener's New Army.
+As the Regular Army's strength declined, the numbers were made up, first by the Territorial Force, then by volunteers from Lord Kitchener's New Army.
 By the end of August 1914, he had raised six new divisions and by March 1915, the number of divisions had increased to 29.
-The Territorial Force was also expanded, raising second and third line battalions and forming eight new divisions, which supplemented its peacetime strength of 14 divisions.
+The Territorial Force was also expanded, raising second and third-line battalions and forming eight new divisions, which supplemented its peacetime strength of 14 divisions.
 The Third Army was formed in July 1915 and with the influx of troops from Kitchener's volunteers and further reorganisation, the Fourth Army and the Reserve Army, became the Fifth Army in 1916.

 Expansion

 First Army

-The BEF grew from six divisions of British regular army and reserves in 1914, to encompass the British Empire's war effort on the Western front in 1918 and some of its allies.
+The BEF grew from six divisions of the British regular army and reserves in 1914, to encompass the British Empire's war effort on the Western front in 1918 and some of its allies.
 Over the course of the war 5,399,563 men served with the BEF, the peak strength being 2,046,901 men.

 The First Army was formed on 26 December 1914.
 Its first commander was Douglas Haig promoted from command of the I Corps.
 When Haig took over command of the BEF in 1915, the new commander was General Henry Horne.
 First Army remained in France until the end of the war.